 How Do Braces Work?

 Traditional braces straighten teeth using a combination of brackets and wires affixed to your teeth.
+These put pressure on your teeth to gradually move them to more desirable positions over time.
 Your orthodontist may add elastic bands for additional force to assist in moving the teeth and correcting your bite.
 Tooth-colored ceramic brackets and advanced self-ligating brackets provide alternative options with unique benefits.
+You may also be required to wear additional appliances, such as headgear or palatal expanders, based on your specific needs.

 The first step towards a healthier, more attractive smile is recognizing the need for orthodontic care.
 You may consider an orthodontic consultation if you experience any of the following: